allencarlosdev/Allenpage3/README.md

 - BOOTSTRAP FOR (ADMINISTRATION PANEL)
 - TAILWIND FOR (USER PAGE)
 - USING CKEDITOR FOR POST CREATION
-- USING THE POLCY IN LARAVEL
+- USING THE POLICIES IN LARAVEL